 Project Settings

-Project settings let you configure how Trinity manages your project's git workflow, repository structure, and business details.
+Project settings let you configure how Trinity manages your project's git workflow, automation, AI models, secrets, and more.
+Settings are organized into nine tabs.

 Accessing Settings